Jessamine Chan Takes Aim At “Good Mom” Worship In Her New Book

 As inspiration for the novel, Chan mentions Rachel Aviv’s New Yorker article about the termination of one mother’s parental rights due primarily to a lack of support (both structural and personal).
 “Something about that story lodged in my mind,” Chan said, “I was so enraged on that mother’s behalf.
 The system she was fighting against felt so impossible.
 I wanted her to have a second chance and be allowed to raise her son.
 The idea that one day’s decision could change your life and your family’s life forever was terrifying.”

-Fans of Margaret Atwood will feel right at home in Chan’s dystopian rendering of what happens as a result of unrealistic, unattainable “good mom” worship, and while the central plot is heartbreaking, Chan also brilliantly skewers current “good mom” fads with delicious deadpan humor.
-One of my favorite characters to laugh at is Susanna, Frida’s ex-husband’s new paramour, who is young, beautiful, white, and earnestly believes good parenting is made simple by the correct brand of organic cotton onesies and the demonization of plastic.
+Fans of Margaret Atwood will feel right at home in Chan’s dystopian rendering of what happens as a result of unrealistic, unattainable “good mum” worship, and while the central plot is heartbreaking, Chan also brilliantly skewers current “good mum” fads with delicious deadpan humour.
+One of my favourite characters to laugh at is Susanna, Frida’s ex-husband’s new paramour, who is young, beautiful, white, and earnestly believes good parenting is made simple by the correct brand of organic cotton onesies and the demonisation of plastic.
 According to Susanna: “Frida should have some healing, grounding crystals in the nursery.
 Susanna would be happy to give Frida some rose quartz to start her off.”
 In the novel, Chan writes that Susanna and Frida’s ex will ultimately “try for a baby of their own, but first they’re going to heal their cavities through herbs and meditation and good intentions.”
-Susanna, is, in short, the woo-woo wellness momfluencer of one’s dreams (or nightmares).
+Susanna, is, in short, the woo-woo wellness mumfluencer of one’s dreams (or nightmares).

 Advertisement

-Chan told me, “the curriculum of the school is intended to satirize heteronormative (and upper-middle-class) white ideals of motherhood and parenting, which our culture treats as universal.
-When we talk about helicopter parents or mom bloggers or mom influencers, we’re usually not talking about women of color, and we’re usually only talking about women from a certain socioeconomic background.”
+Chan told me, “the curriculum of the school is intended to satirise heteronormative (and upper-middle-class) white ideals of motherhood and parenting, which our culture treats as universal.
+When we talk about helicopter parents or mum bloggers or mum influencers, we’re usually not talking about women of colour, and we’re usually only talking about women from a certain socioeconomic background.”
 And in real life, even if mothers barred from white ideals of motherhood do succeed in imbuing their kisses with the “fiery core of maternal love,” many face far more serious roadblocks to good mom entry status.
-Chan notes as much, saying that “mothers who are punished by the government for parenting offenses are primarily Black and brown women.”
+Chan notes as much, saying that “mothers who are punished by the government for parenting offences are primarily Black and brown women.”
 The cultural edict to be a sufficiently “good” mom impacts all of us, but these pressures are compounded according to a mother’s intersectional identity.

 Advertisement